datacarpentry/genomics-r-intro/_episodes/01-introduction.md

 > ~~~
 {: .output}

-We see that `round()` has a `digits` argument.
+We see that `round()` takes two arguments, `x` which is your number, and a `digits` argument.
 The `=` sign indicates that a default (in this case 0) is already set.
-We can explicity set the digits parameter when we use the function:
+Since `x` is not set, `round()` requires we provide it, in contrast to `digits` where R will use the default value 0 unless you explicitly provide a different value.
+We can explicitly set the digits parameter when we call the
+function:

 > ~~~
 > round(3.14159, digits = 2)